Joe Kocur: Career

-Post hockey career
+Post-hockey career

 Kocur is president of the Detroit Red Wings Alumni Association and is active in its efforts to raise money for children's charities in Metro Detroit.
 In 2010, he created Kocur Enterprises and is a manufacturer's representative of specialty products serving commercial, industrial and municipal markets in several states.
-In 2012, he started his own charity called "The Joe Kocur Foundation for Children".
+In 2012, he started his own charity called The Joe Kocur Foundation for Children.
 The foundation holds an annual charity softball game in Highland Township Michigan every August.

 Family

 Kocur lives in Michigan with his wife Kristen, son Liam, and daughter Kendall.
-Kocur is a cousin of former NHL player Wendel Clark and former NHL player and coach Barry Melrose as well.
+Kocur is a cousin of former NHL player Wendel Clark and former NHL player and coach Barry Melrose.

 In media

 Along with former teammate Bob Probert, Kocur is featured in a book entitled Bruise Brothers by Bob Duff.

 Kocur makes occasional cameo appearances playing adult league hockey in Waterford, Michigan.
 On December 31, 2013, Kocur appeared in the second game of the NHL Alumni Showdown at Comerica Park in Detroit, part of the Hockeytown Winter Festival leading up to the 2014 NHL Winter Classic.
 Kocur, who wore the number 26 sweater during his playing days, honored his deceased Bruise Brother, Bob Probert, by wearing Probert's number 24 sweater.
 Kocur and his Grind Line Detroit Red Wings teammates were honored in the Fall of 2021 by the Michigan Sports Hall of Fame in Detroit.